 - a tiny bit of melted white chocolate to "glue" the eyes optional

 - Add all the ingredients for the syrup into a small pot and bring to a boil.
 Stir until the sugar has completely dissolved.
 Remove from heat and set aside to cool completely.

 - Melt the butter and with a cooking brush grease the bottom and sides of a 9x13-inch baking pan.

-- Take one piece of the kataifi dough, and spread it on a working surface or on your palm to about 6x2-inch in size.
-Drizzle with melted butter and place 1 tablespoon of the filling at one end.
+- Take one piece of the kataifi dough, and spread it on a working surface or your palm to about 6x2-inch in size.
+Drizzle with melted butter and place one tablespoon of the filling at one end.
 Roll it up tightly, folding inwards the sides, to form a small cylinder.

 - Place the kataifi roll in the pan and brush with melted butter, using the cooking brush to shape it a little bit.
 Repeat with the rest of the kataifi dough and filling.
 Place the kataifi rolls one next to the other, leaving almost no gaps between them and drizzle with remaining butter.

 - Bake the kataifi on the middle rack in preheated oven at 350 degrees Fahrenheit for about 40-50 minutes, or until golden and crunchy.